 The State of Colorado, Division of Reclamation, Mining, and Safety (CO DRMS) coordinates education and training to ensure safety while mining and provides permit forms on their website.
+The first step is to contact them about the proposed operations and filling out an "is it mining" form.

-There are permits for mineral prospecting as well as operations.
-Activities must be approved and bonded with both the BLM (or other surface management agency) and CO DRMS prior to any surface disturbance.
+COLORADO Division of Reclamation, Mining and Safety Department of Natural Resources operations.
+Activities must be authorized and bonded with both the BLM (or other surface management agency) and CO DRMS prior to any surface disturbance.